poplatek/payment-methods-book/cash-payments/README.md

 In 2017/08 it was reported that 76% of Finns prefer payment cards.

+Dankort is used in retail transaction as much as cash in Denmark (2011).

 ## Europe / European Union

 While in the Nordic countries the preference for payment cards is at the level of 75% this is not true for the European Union at large.
 Mario Draghi, the head of the European Central Bank (ECB) said in 2017 that 75% of transactions in the European Union are done via using cash.
 In the EU, 76% of people say that they do not wish to give up cash entirely and this rises to 84% for the leading country of Germany.
 In comparison cash is used in 40% of transaction in Finland.